ds-wizard/guide/docs/application/administration/roles/index.rst

 Role Permissions
 ================

 Permissions are grouped by the type of work they enable.
-The available groups depend on the DSW edition and enabled features.

 Project-related permissions can allow a role to: